 Directors who are also employees of the Company are not compensated for serving on our Board of Directors.
 Information regarding the compensation otherwise received by our directors, who are also executive officers, is provided above.
-The Compensation and Human Capital Management Committee of the Board reviews director compensation periodically and recommends changes to the Board, when it deems them appropriate.
-The following table describes the cash and equity components of the director compensation program that was in effect for fiscal year 2021 and as revised for fiscal year 2022:
+The CHCM Committee of the Board reviews director compensation periodically and recommends changes to the Board, when it deems them appropriate.
+For example, changes in 2022 were to, among other things, reflect market considerations.
+The following table describes the cash and equity components of the director compensation program that was in effect for fiscal year 2022:

-2021 Compensation Element Amount Annual cash retainer \$36,000 for each non-employee director (1) Additional \$20,000 for lead independent director (1) Additional annual cash retainer for Audit Committee \$12,000 (chair); \$6,000 (member) (1) Additional annual cash retainer for Compensation and Human Capital Management Committee \$10,000 (chair); \$4,000 (member) (1) Additional annual cash retainer for Nominating and \$5,000 (chair); \$2,000 (member) (1) Corporate Governance Committee New Director equity award (one-time) Restricted stock units valued at \$300,000 (3) 2022 Compensation Element Amount Annual cash retainer \$40,000 for each non-employee director (1) Additional \$20,000 for lead independent director (1) Annual equity award Restricted stock units valued at \$150,000 for each non- employee director (2) Additional annual cash retainer for Audit Committee \$15,000 (chair); \$7,500 (member) (1) Additional annual cash retainer for Compensation and Human Capital Management Committee \$10,000 (chair); \$5,000 (member) (1) Additional annual cash retainer for Nominating and Corporate Governance Committee \$8,000 (chair); \$4,000 (member) (1) New Director equity award (one-time) Restricted stock units valued at \$300,000 (3)
+2022 Compensation Element Amount Annual cash retainer \$40,000 for each non-employee director (1) Additional \$20,000 for lead independent director (1) Annual equity award Restricted stock units valued at \$150,000 for each non- employee director (2) Additional annual cash retainer for Audit Committee \$15,000 (chair); \$7,500 (member) (1) Additional annual cash retainer for Compensation and \$10,000 (chair); \$5,000 (member) (1) Human Capital Management Committee Additional annual cash retainer for Nominating and \$8,000 (chair); \$4,000 (member) (1) Corporate Governance Committee New Director equity award (one-time) Restricted stock units valued at \$300,000 (3)